 MSc Thesis Plant Breeding

 Note: This course is offered online and it takes about 20 hours to complete the weekly task.
 There are assignments with deadlines and non-synchronous interaction with teachers and fellow students.
-An online exam is offered at the last Friday of the course.
+An online exam is offered at the end of the course.

 Note: This online course can also be followed by on-campus students after consultation of the course coordinator.